-My work is moving towards abstraction.
+My paintings are becoming more abstract.
 I create a sense of place without providing all the details, drawing you back continually to find something new.
 I want my paintings to have mystery, to allude to the familiar while remaining ambiguous.
 By hinting at things, I hope to trigger your imagination, allowing you to connect in a profound way.

-In my studio, I apply multiple layers of oil paint, using both transparent and opaque colors, to achieve a richness and depth.
-Instead of brushes, I work with wide color shapers, silicone tools similar to palette knives, that give my work its distinctive look, the angled and carved markings that add vitality and complexity.
+In my studio, I start by laying on color, yellows, oranges, purples, blues.
+I want lots of layers, they add translucence and luminosity, depth and a richness.
+In addition to brushes, I work with wide color shapers, bowl scrapers, palette knives, all kinds of tools; these give my work the distinctive angled and carved markings that add vitality and complexity.

 I have been working with color and design since 1985.
-I started in fabric, creating my own designs for wall hangings and painting and dying my materials.
-These wall hangings are purely abstract, but often evoke a sense of the world around us.
+I started in fabric, creating my own designs for art quilts, and painting and dying my materials.
 Color has always been my passion.
-In my studio I search for just the right combinations of colors to captivate.

 For thirty years I worked in southwestern Vermont.
-I recently moved to northern New Mexico where I am delighting in the big, open skies and incredible light.
+In 2015 I moved to Taos County in northern New Mexico where I am delighting in the big, open skies and incredible light.
 My work has been exhibited throughout the country and hangs in many private collections.